 With PhoneTrans Pro

 PhoneTrans Pro is a data management app specifically created for your iOS device.
-It supports any product running iOS and can be run on most desktop operating systems, including macOS and the latest Windows versions.
+It supports any product running iOS and can be run on most desktop operating systems, including macOS:

 The app allows you to easily organize the files on your iOS devices, transfer data between Androids and iPhones, and create and restore backups – all for an affordable price.